-2. Easy Access to New, Different and Exotic Attractions
+2. Easy Access to New Attractions & Experiences

 Many people, particularly younger folks without children or dependents, seek long-term or permanent foreign homes with easy access to exotic attractions that simply don’t exist in the United States.
 Active expats gravitate to outdoor adventure destinations such as New Zealand, whose biggest cities lie within a day’s drive (or hour’s flight) of the otherworldly landscapes popularized in the “Lord of the Rings” films.
 Classic history buffs seek places like Italy or Israel, which have a wealth of well-preserved ancient structures and sites.

 Expats seeking exotic cultures prefer countries like Brazil or Singapore, which either have a multitude of distinct ethnicities and cultural groups within their borders or lie close to places that do.
 After all, the United States is a culturally diverse, physically beautiful country, but it’s not a complete microcosm of the wider world.